SinghAnirudh18/IIT-BOMBAY-FOSSEE/README.md

 ## Files

-- `prompt.txt` - The main prompt for the AI assistant
+- `prompt.md` - The main prompt for the AI assistant
 - `instructions.md` - Detailed setup and usage instructions
 - `README.md` - This overview document

 ## Quick Start

-Copy the content from `prompt.txt` and use it as a system prompt for any AI assistant like ChatGPT, Claude, or similar language models.
+Copy the content from `prompt.md` and use it as a system prompt for any AI assistant like ChatGPT, Claude, or similar language models.

 ## Purpose